New Era University

 New Era University (NEU) is a private educational institution in the Philippines, run by the Iglesia ni Cristo (INC).
 Although it is associated with the INC, it is a non-sectarian university.
-Its main campus is at New Era, Quezon City, within the Central Office Complex of the INC. Aside from its flagship Quezon City campus, it has four other campuses around the Philippines, including one in San Fernando City (Pampanga), in Lipa City (Batangas), in General Santos, and in Baras (Rizal).
+Its main campus is at New Era, Quezon City, within the Central Office Complex of the INC, since 1986.
+Aside from its flagship Quezon City campus, it has four other campuses around the Philippines, including one in San Fernando City (Pampanga), in Lipa City (Batangas), in General Santos, and in Baras (Rizal).

-Founded on June 17, 1975, it was known as the New Era Educational Institute, and was located in Echague, Quiapo, Manila, along Carlos Palanca St. It initially offered only secondary education (high school) but later expanded in 1977 to serve technical and vocational courses under its Center for Livelihood and Skills Training (CLST).
+Founded on June 17, 1975, it was known as the New Era Educational Institute, and was located along Echague Street (now Carlos Palanca Street), Quiapo, Manila.
+It initially offered only secondary education (high school) but later expanded in 1977 to serve technical and vocational courses under its Center for Livelihood and Skills Training (CLST).
 It also offers graduate programs.